radareorg/radare2-book/disassembling/adding_metadata.md

      [0x00000000]> .!idc2r.py < file.idc

 The `C` command is used to manage comments and data conversions.
-You can define a range of program's bytes to be interpreted either as code, binary data or string.
-It is possible to define flags and execute external code in certain seek position to fetch a comment from an external file or database.
+You can define a range of program's bytes to be interpreted as either code, binary data or string.
+It is also possible to execute external code at every specified flag location in order to fetch some metadata, such as a comment, from an external file or database.

 Here's the help: